Information You Can Find in Our Guide:

 - View your healthcare coverage.

-- Transfer your GI Bill education benefits to family members.
+- Transfer your GI Bill education benefits to qualifying family members.

 - Add your family members in the Defense Enrollment Eligibility Reporting System (DEERS).